-Years ago I was asked one of those questions that is fascinating but unanswerable.
+Years ago I was asked one of those questions that is fascinating.
 I was sitting at home with my flatmate (this was before I was married) and he asked me, “So what would a space battle really be like?”

 And the problem is that, after pondering it, I had to conclude that the question was basically unanswerable.